shane-mason/FieldStation42/docs/HOMETV_ARCHITECTURE.md

 The client starts as soon as HLS reports a playable manifest and leaves ordinary buffering to HLS.js and the browser.
 There is deliberately no client-side startup-buffer gate or pause/resume controller.
-At scheduled item boundaries the client performs a short visual fade to black, replaces the item without showing a tuning message, and fades back on the video element's `playing` event.
-The fade does not pause an active stream or create additional buffering policy.
+At scheduled item boundaries the client displays every frame through the scheduled end, then fades/holds black while replacing the item without showing a tuning message, and fades back on the video element's `playing` event.
+The fade does not begin early, trim an ad or bumper, pause an active stream, or create additional buffering policy.

 The FFmpeg command is constructed as an argument vector, never a shell string.